coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 10. Associate the extension script to the incremental indexing source.

-11. Make sure you've changed all placeholders (such as `solutions788` in configs' Uris) in the configuration with your own values.
+11. Make sure you've replaced all placeholders (such as `solutions788` in the URIs) in the configuration with your own values.

 12. [Create the appropiate fields and mappings](https://docs.coveo.com/en/1896/#completion).

 ## Content indexed